 Finance is a wide arena and it’s not possible to cover all the concepts in a single article.
 We shall try to cover some additional financial terms in our upcoming posts.
 For a better understanding and knowledge, we have discussed few common financial terms that you shall encounter somewhere in your personal or business life.

-Now, that you know a bit about these basic financial terms, we hope this will surely guide you in analysing financial data in a better way.
+Now, that you know a bit about these common basic financial terms, you can better analyse different financial data.
 Did we miss to mention any popular financial concept here?
-Do you have a query regarding any financial terminology or accounting term and wish to know its details?
-If yes, feel free to ask in the comment section.
+Do you have a query regarding any financial terminology or accounting term?
+If yes, feel free to ask us in the comment section.
 We shall try to explain the same in an easy manner.https://fintrakk.com/basic-financial-terms-accounting-concepts/Important Basic Financial Terms every Newbie must knowhttps://fintrakk.com/wp-content/uploads/2018/03/financial-basics-1024x683.pnghttps://fintrakk.com/wp-content/uploads/2018/03/financial-basics-150x150.pngFinanceaccounting terms,basic accounting terms,basic financial terms,financial concepts,financial statements,financial terms,important financial terms,investing termsWe have been discussing numerous financial topics through a variety of insightful articles on this platform.
-This time we thought of taking you back to the important basics of finance.
-As a newbie, you will get an answer to: What are the basic financial terms or basic accounting terms...admin firstname.lastname@example.orgAdministratorFintrakk
+This time we thought of taking you back to the very basics of finance.
+As a newbie, you will get an answer to: What are the important basic financial terms or accounting concepts that...admin email@example.comAdministratorFintrakk